technomancy/bussard/Contributing.md

 that use advanced language features (metatables and coroutines) are the OS filesystem and scheduler, and the read-only proxy tables like `ship.api.status`.

-In order to skip around in the game for debugging, you can run `love . --act 1` to set all the event flags and deliver all the messages that you would normally get by a real play-through of the game up to that point.

 The stock config in `data/src` is copied into the save directory when a new game is started.
 Therefore changes to the source will not be visible to in-progress games unless you use `ctrl-f1` to update your in-game config with the latest